-The findings of a surgical hip fracture trial were generalisable to the UK national hip fracture database.
+The findings of a surgical hip fracture trial were generalizable to the UK national hip fracture database.

 Lee H., Cook JA., Lamb SE., Parsons N., Keene DJ., Sims AL., Costa ML., Griffin XL.

-OBJECTIVE: To estimate the generalisability of treatment effects observed in a randomised trial of hip fracture surgery implants, to a broader population of people undergoing hip surgery in the United Kingdom.
-STUDY DESIGN AND SETTING: In 2018, the WHiTE-3 trial (n=958) demonstrated that a modular hemiarthroplasty implant conferred no additional benefit over the traditional monoblock implant for quality of life and length of hospital stay.
-We compared and weighted the trial sample against two target populations: WHiTE-cohort (n=2,457) and UK-National Hip Fracture Database (NHFD, n=190,894), and re-estimate expected treatment effects for the target populations.
+OBJECTIVE: To estimate the generalizability of treatment effects observed in a randomized trial of hip fracture surgery implants to a broader population of people undergoing hip surgery in the United Kingdom.
+STUDY DESIGN AND SETTING: In 2018, the WHiTE-3 trial (n = 958) demonstrated that a modular hemiarthroplasty implant conferred no additional benefit over the traditional monoblock implant for quality of life and length of hospital stay.
+We compared and weighted the trial sample against two target populations: WHiTE-cohort (n = 2,457) and UK-National Hip Fracture Database (NHFD, n = 190,894), and re-estimate expected treatment effects for the target populations.
 RESULTS: Despite differences in baseline characteristics of the trial sample and target populations, the re-estimated treatment effects were comparable.
 For quality of life, the differences between the trial estimate and WHiTE-cohort and NHFD estimates were 0.01 points on the EuroQol (EQ5D).
 For length of stay, the difference between the trial estimate and WHiTE-cohort was 0.50 days; and the difference between the trial estimate and NHFD estimate was -0.47 days.
-CONCLUSION: This generalisability analysis of the WHiTE-3 trial found that the inferences from the trial can be generalised to the group of individuals in the UK NHFD and the WHiTE-cohort who met the inclusion criteria for WHiTE-3.
+CONCLUSION: This generalizability analysis of the WHiTE-3 trial found that the inferences from the trial can be generalized to a wider population of individuals in the UK NHFD and the WHiTE-cohort who met the inclusion criteria for WHiTE-3.

 DOI